AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46703-product-customizable-options-drag-and-drop-doesnt-work-as-expected.md

 description: This article provides a solution for the issue where the product customizable options drag and drop does not work as expected.
 ---

-# ACSD-46703: Product customizable options drag and drop don't work as expected
+# ACSD-46703: Product customization drag and drop does not work

 The ACSD-46703 patch fixes the issue where the product customizable options (drag and drop) don't work as expected.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.20 is installed.
 The patch ID is ACSD-46703.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.